What Are FAST Goals? The 4-Element Personal Goal Framework

 - “Call each family member once per month” instead of “stay in touch better”

-Specific goals function as testable hypotheses: “If I do X, then Y will happen.”
-This clarity makes it easier to track progress, make adjustments, and know when you’ve succeeded.
-For each specific goal, it’s helpful to define a key result—a concrete, measurable milestone that indicates progress toward your objective.
+Specific goals function as testable hypotheses: if I do X, then Y will happen.
+This clarity makes it easier to track progress, make adjustments, and know when you have succeeded.

 T – Transparent: Sharing Goals for Accountability